nick-guan/6-channel-3A-current-supply/README.md

 # 6-channel-3A-current-supply
 This is a 6 channel current source, with a maximum of 3A each channel.
 The current box is powered with Xantrex XKW 20-50 DC Power Supply, and is controlled using linduino (DC2026C) and LTC2668 (16 channel DAC, integrated onto the evaluation board DC2025A-A).
 ## Design
 The figure below shows the circuit diagram for one channel.
 The op-amp model is OPA541, ordered from digikey.
-For any user defined voltage, there will be current with the same magnitude as the input voltage running through the load.
+For any user defined voltage to the DAC input pin, there will be current with the same magnitude as the input voltage running through the load.
 This current supply box was originally designed to power the shim coils, so the load in this diagram is the 1.8 mH shim coil.
 A sample coil with approximately the same inductance was made in the testing stage, which is also the coil used in this page.

 <img src="image/circuit (3).png" width="600">